-Lost Bridge Trail is a 4.7 mile lightly trafficked loop trail located near Garfield, AR that features a lake and is rated as moderate.
+Lost Bridge Trail is a 4.7 mile lightly trafficked loop trail located near Garfield, Arkansas that features a lake and is rated as moderate.
 The trail is primarily used for hiking, camping, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Rogers, AR, take 62 E to Garfield.
 Turn left at 127 E, stay to the left about 7 miles.
 Follow the signs to Lost Bridge Park North.
 Trailhead parking is on the right after the entrance.

 Pleasant trail, well-traveled and not at all arduous.
 There are lovely views of the lake, a spring, caves and bluffs, and the much-photographed homestead.
 Rather than hike the entire loop, we took a shortcut back described in Tim Ernst's book, making the trip closer to 4 miles.
 Sometimes the shortcut includes a waterfall, but not at this time of year.